Orphanlol/DevTech-Services/README.md

 We specialize in:
 - Cybersecurity
 ## 🚧 Creations
+- Devhub, a proxy with high speeds and many tools
-- DevHaxx, a in-beta i-Ready hack
+- DevHaxx, a in-beta i-Ready tool
 ---

 <p align="center">